szasza576/kube-installation/README.md

    Still not ready but that is still okay.

 ## Install Calico as CNI plugin
 A Kubernetes cluster requires a network module to give IP address to the pods.
 We will use Calico with a very simple configuration.
 Calico supports different networking methods and here we will go with a simple Overlay network.
+Check Calico's installation guide here: https://docs.tigera.io/calico/latest/getting-started/kubernetes/quickstart

 **Execute these steps on only the Master node!**